 - Foster a network of farmers committed to support farm transition efforts in a way that preserves agricultural knowledge and respects the family farm as many farmers’ main retirement strategy.

-- Promote healthy food access and leverage grant funds to tackle food insecurity.
+- Support healthy food access and leverage grant funds to tackle food insecurity.

 - Partner with Master Gardeners, libraries, and the Ashtabula County Land Bank to create and care for community gardens.

 - Reintegrate agricultural components into local education through clubs and community supported agriculture projects.

 Conservation is a noble goal in-and-of itself, but it is also economically beneficial.
 Creating a balance between conservation and productivity in our lands is critically important for our industries, tourism, public health, and our continued enjoyment of Lake Erie and our three scenic rivers.
 In addition, green spaces and parks increase property values, decrease pollution, and attract young people.

 - Connect schools and service groups to key stakeholders to develop a green space plan.